-7. Record-Keeping
+VIII.
+Record-Keeping

-7.1 Time Records Generally.
+- A. Time Records Generally.
 Counsel must maintain contemporaneous time and attendance records daily for all work performed, including work performed by partners, associates, paralegals, and law students.
-See Guide to Judiciary Policy, § 230.76.

-7.2 Time Increments.
-All time records must be kept in increments of one-tenth of an hour (that is, six minutes), until implementation of the electronic vouchering program.
-Once that program is implemented, all time records must be kept according to the actual number of minutes spent.

-7.3 Description of Services Provided.
+See Guide to Judiciary Policy, § 230.76. - B. Time Increments.
+All time records must be kept in increments of one-tenth of an hour (that is, six minutes). - C. Description of Services Provided.
 The description of the services provided must be sufficiently detailed so that the reviewing judge can understand the nature of the service performed and evaluate the reasonableness of the time claimed.
-Broad descriptions, such as "review file" or "review evidence," should not be used.

-7.31 Claims for Legal Research.
-Claims for legal research must state the specific issue researched, provided, however, that the description should not reveal otherwise-privileged information.

-7.32 Claims for Document Review.
-Claims for document review must state the specific nature of material reviewed and the volume of the materials reviewed.

-7.33 Claims for Conferences with Family Members.
-Claims for conferences with family representatives should be limited to matters necessary to provide an effective defense, and must describe the subject of the communication.

-7.4 Differentiation of Cases.
-All time records must allow determination of all time worked on all CJA cases in a single day.
+Broad descriptions, such as "review file" or "review evidence," should not be used. - D. Claims for Legal Research.
+Claims for legal research must state the specific issue researched, provided, however, that the description should not reveal otherwise-privileged information. - E. Claims for Document Review.
+Claims for document review must state the specific nature of material reviewed and the volume of the materials reviewed. - F. Claims for Conferences with Family Members.
+Claims for conferences with family representatives are encouraged but should be limited to matters necessary to provide an effective defense. - G. Differentiation of Cases.
+All time records must allow determination of all time worked on all CJA cases in a single day. - H. Expense Records.

-7.5 Expense Records.
 Counsel must maintain complete and accurate records of all expenses for which reimbursement is claimed.
-See Guide to Judiciary Policy, § 230.76.

-7.6 Audit and Maintenance of Records.
-Records are subject to audit and must be retained for three years after approval of a final voucher for appointment.
+See Guide to Judiciary Policy, § 230.76. - I. Audit and Maintenance of Records.
+Billing records are subject to audit and must be retained for three years after approval of a final voucher for payment.
 See Guide to Judiciary Policy, §§ 230.76, 320.90.

-8. Interim Billing
+IX.
+Interim Billing

-8.1 Generally.
+- A. Generally.
 Individual judges may by written order require or permit counsel to submit interim vouchers under such circumstances and upon such terms as they deem reasonable.
-See Guide to Judiciary Policy, § 230.73.10.

-8.2 Terms.
-When interim billing is required or permitted, counsel must submit interim vouchers no less than quarterly, unless the order of the individual judge states otherwise.
+See Guide to Judiciary Policy, § 230.73.10. - B. Terms.
+When interim billing is required or permitted, counsel must submit interim vouchers on a quarterly basis, unless the order of the individual judge states otherwise.

-8.3 Referral to Magistrate Judge.
+- C. Exceeding Maximum Amounts.
+Once compensation exceeds the maximum statutory limit, an excess memorandum is required.
+It must be addressed to the presiding judge and attached to each interim voucher supporting and justifying the claim.
+The memorandum is not to be docketed in the case file.
+The memorandum shall include a description of the work completed in the instant voucher. - D. Referral to Magistrate Judge.
 In some circumstances, such as where the case has involved extensive discovery and pretrial practice, the magistrate judge may be in a better position to understand and evaluate an interim voucher than the district judge.
 Under such circumstances, it may be appropriate for the district judge to refer an interim voucher to the assigned magistrate judge for a report and recommendation.

-9. Budgeting
+X. Budgeting